Accessibility for Content Creators

 Use meaningful link text.
 Eradicate ambiguous link text such as “click here” and “learn more.”
 Link text should be specific, clear, and ideally should match the title of the page to which you’re linking.
 In other words, a user should be able to understand the phrase out of context.
+When linking to a document, include the document type (PDF, Word, PowerPoint, etc.) in the link text so the user knows what to expect.
+Example: Acrobat XI Pro Accessibility Guide (PDF).
 Learn more about Success Criterion 2.4.4: Link Purpose (In Context).

 Audio, Video, and Slideshows